Workers' Front (Croatia): History

 In the following months, the party helped organize an antifascist demonstration against far-right groups celebrating the Nazi collaborator in Croatia, Ante Pavelić, during a church mass for Pavelić.
 The protest was assaulted by supporters of the Croatian far-right.
 Soon after that, Workers' Front staged the first organized cutting of the razor wire planted along the Croatia-Slovenia border, together with Slovenian activists in a cross-border demonstration of solidarity.
 The action was widely reported by regional media.

 On 1 February 2016 the Workers' Front held a protest against the new government, particularly Minister of Culture Zlatko Hasanbegović, on St. Mark's Square, Zagreb with over 1000 participants.

-In March 2017, Workers' Front announced their coalition with New Left for the upcoming local elections in Split and Zagreb.
-In Zagreb election Workers' Front ran in coalition with Zagreb is Ours, New Left, Sustainable Development of Croatia and For the City which won 7.64% votes and 4 seats in the Zagreb City Assembly, one of which belongs to Workers' Front.
+In March 2017, Workers' Front announced their coalition with New Left for the then-upcoming local elections in Split and Zagreb.
+In Zagreb election Workers' Front ran in coalition with Zagreb is OURS, New Left, Sustainable Development of Croatia and For the City which won 7.64% votes and 4 seats in the Zagreb City Assembly, one of which belonged to the Workers' Front.
 In Split election, the Workers' Front-New Left coalition won 4.36% of votes, failing to enter the city council.